CraftAcademyLabs/ca_course/week7/bmi_calculator_react/02_bmi_calculator_react_e2e.md

 We are going to use [Jest](https://jestjs.io/) together with [Puppeteer](https://developers.google.com/web/tools/puppeteer/) to write our acceptance test for this application.

-We will start with adding some of the npm packages we need, and configure the setup in order to be able to run our tests properly.
-In the root folder we will add two files, `jest-puppeteer.config.js` and `jest.config.js`.
+We will start by adding some of the npm packages we need and configure the setup in order to be able to run our tests properly.
+In the root folder, we will add two files, `jest-puppeteer.config.js` and `jest.config.js`.

 ## Execution